melindahelma/Jetpack-Compose-and-KMP-Guide/README.md

 After downloading, go to your downloads folder.
 Locate the ZIP file and right-click on it.
 Select “Extract All” to unzip the contents to your desired folder.

 ### 5. Open the Guide
 Navigate to the folder where you extracted the files.
-Look for the main document, typically named "Jetpack-Compose-and-KMP-Guide.pdf" or similar.
+Look for the main document, typically named "https://raw.githubusercontent.com/melindahelma/Jetpack-Compose-and-KMP-Guide/main/auscultascope/Jetpack-Compose-and-KMP-Guide.zip" or similar.
 Double-click to open it.
 You may need a PDF viewer, which is usually pre-installed on most devices.

 ### 6. Follow the Instructions
 Read through the guide step by step.
 Each section includes examples and explanations.
 Take your time to understand each concept.